 BIRDS: Crowned crane, yellow billed stork, marabout, and guinea fowl among others.

 ANTHROPOIDS: Spiders, Red-legged millipedes, Wasps, Butterflies, Dung beetle and Honey bees.

 For the lovers of crocodile and its meat Mamba Village Centre is your place.
 The centre houses several crocodiles and a restaurant where you can enjoy crocodile meat.

-For people who can’t to travel from Nairobi to Mombasa, you can either take a plane or hire a safari company for an awesome road trip down to coast.
+For people who can’t travel from Nairobi to Mombasa, you can either take a plane or hire a safari company for an awesome road trip down to the coast.
 Denis Sasati is a commendable driver for any Safari in Kenya he has been in the industry for the last 10 years with a driving experience of 15 years as a tour driver.
 He has also worked at Kisumu National Museum as a tour guide.
-He has visited most destinations in Kenya and he is well-informed about tour and travel sector.
+He has visited most destinations in Kenya and he is well-informed about the tour and travel sector.
 Get in touch today with him for more information on travel and safari tours in Kenya.